bluebanquise/bluebanquise/resources/documentation/stories.rst

 etc.) to backup the whole configuration, and be able to push changes from the cluster to this platform.

-To create a basic git repository, assuming you already have an in place configuration inside /etc/bluebanquise/inventory/, do:
+To create a basic git repository, assuming you already have an existing configuration in /etc/bluebanquise/inventory/, do:

 .. code-block:: text